 Thank you Jane for sharing your work and your words.

-To learn more about Jane Fulton Alt please visit her site.
-Jane Fulton Alt
+To learn more about Jane Fulton Alt please visit her page at Jane Fulton Alt.

 To learn more about paper and book artist Teresa Pankratz please visit her site.
 Teresa Pankratz